PEOPLE – PLANET – PROFIT: TRANSFORMING INDUSTRY TOWARDS A SUSTAINABLE FUTURE

 Especially for energy-intensive industries (steel, cement, chemicals), complete decarbonization is a major challenge.
 On the one hand, large quantities of “green” electricity are needed, while on the other hand, material cycles must be closed.
 While “old” businesses vanish, new markets are to be developed.
 In this transformation process, industries need ambitious strategies, but also political roadmaps and a reliable as well as transparent framework.

 An increasing number of investors base their decisions on aspects of sustainability and efforts towards decarbonization.
 Benchmarks and guidelines for ESG (Environment, Social, Governance) reports by companies already exist.
 However, ecological, and social values and contributions are not reflected in the actual figures (accounting and balance sheet) of the companies, thus making it rather difficult to assess the company’s contribution for a carbon free future.

-We are honored to welcome outstanding experts on this topic to jointly discuss transforming industries for our sustainable future:
+Outstanding experts on jointly discuss on thze topic of transforming industries for our sustainable future:

 - Ms. Saori Dubourg (Member of the Board of Executive Directors BASF SE / Member of the German Council for Sustainable Development)

 - Mr. Yoshihiro Ikegawa (Executive Vice President, Mitsubishi Chemicals)